 Looking for a nursing career that’s not at the bedside?
 Becoming a Director of Nursing could be the right path for you!
 Nursing Directors are key administrators in the healthcare system.
-They collaborate with other healthcare professionals while overseeing the day-to-day operations of a nursing department.
-With high pay and many opportunities for career advancement, it’s a highly sought after position.
+They collaborate with other healthcare professionals while overseeing the day-to-day operations of a nursing department or all of the nursing departments within a hospital.
+With high pay and many opportunities for career advancement, it’s a highly sought-after position.

 If you are considering becoming a Director of Nursing, this career guide will give you all of the information you need to make that decision.

 Ready to take the plunge?
-The first step is earning your Master’s of Science in Nursing.
+The first step is earning your Master of Science in Nursing (MSN).
 Here are some of the top programs:

 Part One What is a Director of Nursing?